 - Earlier, advice and knowledge used to flow in the medium of oral tradition from generation to generation.
 For example, there are pieces of evidence that even before the development of the writing system, the cultivation of maize was domesticated.

-- Scientific revolution brought a change in ancient thought and classical physics.
-Nicolaus Copernicus re-modelled the heliocentric model of the solar system described by Aristarchus of Samos.
+- The scientific revolution brought a change in ancient thought and classical physics.
+Nicolaus Copernicus re-modeled the heliocentric model of the solar system described by Aristarchus of Samos.
 Johannes Kepler developed the very first model of planetary motion in the early 17th century, which suggested that the planets follow elliptical orbits, with the Sun at one focus of the ellipse.

 10 Interesting Science Facts